Teliana Pereira

 Teliana Santos Pereira (born 20 July 1988) is a Brazilian former professional tennis player.

-On 19 April 2015, she became the first Brazilian in 27 years to win a title on the WTA Tour, beating Yaroslava Shvedova in Bogotá 7–6, 6–1.
-She achieved a singles ranking of world No. 48 in August 2015, after having won her second career title at Florianópolis by defeating German Annika Beck, in three sets.
+On 19 April 2015, she became the first Brazilian in 27 years to win a title on the WTA Tour, beating Yaroslava Shvedova in Bogotá.
+She achieved a singles ranking of world No. 48 in August 2015, after having won her second career title at Florianópolis by defeating German player Annika Beck, in three sets.

 On 19 October 2015, she reached her best singles ranking of world No. 43.
 Pereira won 22 singles and ten doubles titles on the ITF Women's Circuit.

-Playing for Brazil Fed Cup team, she recorded a win–loss record of 26–11.
+Playing for Brazil Fed Cup team (now Billie Jean King Cup), she was one of the players who has most represented Brazil, she participated in 26 matches and won 26 (17 in singles and 9 in doubles).

 She is the sister of the Brazilian tennis player José Pereira.

 She is currently married to the former Brazilian professional soccer player and club world champion Paulo André, with whom she has a son named Matteo.

 Early and personal life

-Teliana Pereira was born on 20 July 1988 in Águas Belas, and was coached by her brother, Renato.
+Teliana Pereira was born on 20 July 1988 in Águas Belas, in the semi-arid region of Pernambuco, where she had to overcome a childhood on the fringes of poverty.
+Pereira was coached by her brother, Renato.
 Pereira's parents are Jose, who worked at a sugar cane plantation, and Maria; she has three brothers and three sisters.
-At a very young age, her father moved to Curitiba, where he had two brothers, and once he got a job at a tennis academy, he arranged for the rest of the family to follow him.
+At a very young age, her father decided to leave his life as a sugarcane cutter and moved to Curitiba, where he had two brothers, and once he got a job at a tennis academy as a construction worker, he arranged for the rest of the family to follow him tand to try their luck.
 Everyone got work at the academy as well, with Teliana being a ball girl.

+After the construction had finished, her father was hired to manage the place: he tidied, cleaned, and worked at the bar.
+Teliana, who had never studied before, started attending school and in the afternoons helped at the academy with her siblings.

 Given the academy owner, Frenchman Didier Rayon, brought the Pereira children to the court whenever a student did not show up, Pereira started playing at age 8, and said that she already had grown an interest watching Renato play.
-One year later, she entered a tournament and won, making Rayon decide to become her coach.
+One year later, she entered a tournament and won, her first title, barely knowing the rules well and relying on someone to help her with the points she scored.
+That's how she found out she had been the champion, making Rayon decide to become her coach.

 Pereira's favorite tournament is the French Open.
 Her childhood tennis idol was Gustavo Kuerten.
 Her favourite surface is clay.

 Career

+Pereira competed in the Rio de Janeiro Pan American Games in 2007, winning the bronze medal with Joana Cortez on the women's doubles competition.